Farmer to Farmer: Results

-The F2F program has demonstrated significant impact through high-quality services from volunteers.
-Volunteers help individuals and organizations build local institutions and linkages to resolve local problems.
-In the last five-year program cycle (2013-2018) alone, volunteers assisted their host organizations to increase annual sales by over $442 million and raise annual incomes by $75 million.
+In the five-year program cycle running from 2013-2018, volunteers assisted their host organizations to increase annual sales by over $442 million and raise annual incomes by $75 million.
 The program leveraged over $28 million worth of volunteer time contributions to development efforts and mobilized $40 million from assisted local host organizations.
 The F2F Program trained approximately 163,000 people during the last program cycle, and 41% of all individuals trained were women.
 Since program initiation, over 19,000 volunteer assignments have been completed in more than 115 countries.

-Current program
+2018-2023 program

-USAID has awarded cooperative agreements to eight organizations for implementation of the core F2F volunteer programs for international agricultural development for 2018 – 2023.
-The program will extend services to 37 core countries, providing more than 3,000 volunteer technical assistance assignments averaging three weeks each.
+USAID awarded cooperative agreements to eight organizations for implementation of the core F2F volunteer programs for international agricultural development for 2018-2023.
+The program extended services to 37 core countries, providing more than 3,000 volunteer technical assistance assignments averaging three weeks each.
 An additional Agricultural Volunteer Opportunity Project (AVOP) will fund volunteer activities with new implementing organizations and special activities.
 The eight program implementing organizations will work closely with overseas USAID Missions and local partner organizations, supporting a variety of development programs aimed at reducing poverty and stimulating sustainable and broad-based economic growth.
 The core program agreements allow USAID country programs to provide additional funding for agricultural development projects using F2F volunteers.